Sungai Buloh station: Integrated interchange station

-The new station was constructed next to then existing KTM station building, occupying what was previously the at-grade open-air car park.
-The MRT section and common concourse of the station, which is partially over KTM tracks, was built while the KTM station remained in-operation throughout the construction period.

-The integrated station opened as part of the opening of Phase One of the MRT Kajang Line on 16 December 2016.
+The new station was constructed next to the then-existing KTM station building, occupying what was previously an at-grade open-air car park.
+The MRT section and the common concourse of the station, which partially spans over the KTM tracks, were built while the KTM station remained fully operational throughout the construction period.
+The integrated station was officially opened as part of the Phase One launch of the MRT Kajang Line on 16 December 2016.

 With the completion and opening of the new integrated station, the old KTM station structure was dismantled.
-The KTM ticketing office and other offices were relocated from the old station to the common concourse of the new station building.
-Only the original KTM station platforms were retained, while the old entrance at the southbound platform was sealed off.
-The platforms were renovated to enable access to the new KTM concourse.
+The KTM ticketing office and other administrative offices were relocated to the common concourse of the new station building.
+Only the original KTM station platforms were retained, while the old entrance at the southbound platform was permanently sealed off.
+The platforms were renovated to enable direct access to the new KTM concourse.